 It’s not without its problems – the sequencing is all over the place (the first disc is generally dedicated to the hits and the second to the more idiosyncratic material, but it’s confusing and a simple chronological approach may have been more satisfying), the booklet is clinically uninteresting, and there are a few surprise omissions – like ‘Hard Act To Follow’ from Waiata and ‘Spellbound’ – but it does place 39 of Split Enz’s best songs in one place, and it’s an excellent starting point.
 If you enjoy it, you should investigate their best albums like Mental Notes, Time and Tide, and The Beginning of the Enz.

-There’s also a sixteen track Australasian compilation available, History Never Repeats, that concentrates on their early 1980’s hits – it’s an extremely coherent and enjoyable record (when I bought it, I played nothing else for a couple of weeks straight), and if you want to bypass the group’s earlier work it’s a better option than this more comprehensive collection.
+There’s also a sixteen track Australasian compilation available, History Never Repeats, that concentrates on their early 1980’s hits – it’s an extremely coherent and enjoyable record (when I bought it in my mid-teens, I played nothing else for a couple of weeks straight), and if you want to bypass the group’s earlier work it’s a better option than this more comprehensive collection.